Skip to content

 • South Burnett Regional Council.

-For the purposes of the Draft Wide Bay Burnett Regional Plan 2022, the region also includes Queensland offshore waters that are part of those local government areas.
+For the purposes of the Draft Wide Bay Burnett Regional Plan 2023, the region also includes Queensland offshore waters that are part of those local government areas.

 • With more people choosing to live, work and visit in the region, we need to ensure the region grows in a sustainable way – socially, environmentally and economically.
-The Draft Wide Bay Burnett Regional Plan 2022 provides direction for the region to manage future growth while supporting future jobs, housing, liveability and the environment.
+The Wide Bay Burnett Regional Plan (2023) provides direction for the region to manage future growth while supporting future jobs, housing, liveability and the environment.

-• The Wide Bay Burnett region is currently home to more than 300,000 people and the population is expected to grow by an additional 54,000 people by 2041.
+• The Wide Bay Burnett region is currently home to more than 300,000 people and the population is expected to grow by an additional 48,500 people by 2046.

 • Increasing development pressure and land availability may have long term implications on housing supply in the Wide Bay Burnett region.
 Housing supply pressures will also likely be experienced along the coastal areas and in the larger townships of the region into the future.
-The Draft Wide Bay Burnett Regional Plan 2022 assists local governments to investigate and identify new urban development opportunities to accommodate growth.
+The Wide Bay Burnett Regional Plan (2023) assists local governments to investigate and identify new urban development opportunities to accommodate growth.
 This includes providing better housing options which fits the needs of the community and promoting affordable and diverse housing choices.

 • Competition for skilled workers and talent will continue across regional Australia.
-The Draft Wide Bay Burnett Regional Plan 2022 includes guidance on providing well-serviced industrial land to help grow and attract investment and jobs which require a skilled workforce.
+The Wide Bay Burnett Regional Plan (2023) includes guidance on providing well-serviced industrial land to help grow and attract investment and jobs which require a skilled workforce.
 The plan also addresses the need to increase employment and training by supporting the linkages between industry, education and training facilities.